Towards context aware opportunistic forwarding in social pervasive systems

 Al Ayyat, S.

-(2017).Towards context aware opportunistic forwarding in social pervasive systems [Master’s thesis, the American University in Cairo].
+(2017).Towards context aware opportunistic forwarding in social pervasive systems [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Al Ayyat, Soumaia.
 Towards context aware opportunistic forwarding in social pervasive systems.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.